jimididit/simple-pass-manager/README.md

 ## Project Overview

-Simple Pass Manager is a Bash script project that helps users generate secure, unique passwords for various services and websites.
-This tool is designed to enforce strong password practices by incorporating a mix of upper and lowercase letters, numbers, and special characters into the passwords it generates.
-Users can specify the desired password length, ensuring flexibility and security tailored to individual needs.
+Simple Pass Manager is a Bash script project that helps users generate secure, unique passwords for various services and websites, then lets users save new passwords to a local destination (preferably on an encrypted drive).
+This tool is designed to enforce strong password practices by incorporating a mix of upper and lowercase letters, numbers, and special characters into the passwords it generates, and elimate saving passwords on the cloud, which brings numerous risks.
+Users can specify the desired password length, ensuring flexibility and security tailored to individual needs, as well as the path of their passwords text file.

 ## Features

 - Customizable password complexity with a mix of characters, numbers, and symbols.
 - Unique password generation for each username and service combination.
 - Adjustable password length, with a default of 8 and a maximum of 32 characters.
+- Saves new passwords locally.
 - Error handling to guide users through correct script usage.

 ## Prerequisites